Revolutionary Road film review

 Nudged by April, Frank actually announces his resignation notice from his good paying job.
 They decide to move to Paris and buy their tickets and everything!

 Somehow, they think daily life in Paris will be much more exciting and all their problems will be solved.
-This impulsive decision seems to put a veil over their marital problems for now.
-In addition to being bored and restless, they do have the problem of infidelity.
+This impulsive decision seems to temporarily mask or put a veil over their marital problems for now.
+Nevertheless, in addition to being bored and restless, they do have the problem of infidelity.
 Frank nonchalantly cheats on April and she in turn cheats as well.
 Is it 'revenge' or something more?

 Wishing to be extraordinary not ordinary

-The notion of there being monotony and drudgery in their lives is highlighted in a scene where Frank is disembarking from the train that he takes to commute to work.
+The notion of there being monotony and drudgery in April's and Frank's lives is highlighted in a scene where Frank is disembarking from the train that he takes for his daily commute to work.
 He is among many men who look similar, wearing practically the same suit style and walking in a crowd at the same pace.
+It is a poignant scene in Revolutionary Road.

 Frank does not want to be one of the 'ordinary' workers.
+He feels like if he continues to be one of the ordinary workers, he'll be going nowhere in the cliche 'rat race'.
 He wants to stand out as an extraordinary person doing extraordinary things with his life.
-When he announces it, he feels a sense of relief and enthusiasm to just be able to say he is quitting his job and moving to Paris.
+When Frank announces that he is quitting, he feels a sense of relief and enthusiasm to just be able to say that he is quitting his job and moving to Paris.

 Some of his co-workers joke and dismiss him as if to say, "Yeah, right.
 You and the rest of us."

-That is when more acts of desperation ensue.
+It is at this point in the movie Revolutionary Road that the main characters orchestrate even more acts of desperation.
 So much so, that the story becomes tragic.
 I will stop here as not to provide continuing spoilers but I do recommend this film.
 I, saw it only recently myself, having rented it from the Red Box.
 I rate it 3/5 stars.

 Revolutionary Road Trailer